Checking and Testing Code#

 Pytest#

-Pytest makes it easier to write and run tests.
+Pytest is another popular tool for testing in Python which makes it easier to write and run tests.

 Pytest uses file and function naming conventions to discover test.
 You will rarely need to run a test directly as the framework will find and run tests for you when you modify your code.